bwl/craft/README.md

 # 🚀 Craft CLI Framework

-*A cli to help claude, gemini, etc rum specific tasks consistently and helpfully *
+## a cli to help claude, gemini, etc run specific tasks consistently and helpfully

 ## Table of Contents
 - [What Actually Happens](#what-actually-happens)